-- 1. All parents/guardians and their child(ren) must read, understand and sign an Horizon Responsible Use Agreement and Network and Internet Agreement form prior to using an Horizon issued computer. - 2.
+- 1. All parents/guardians and their child(ren) must read, understand and sign a Horizon Learning Device User Agreement form prior to using a Horizon issued computer. - 2.
 The use of a Horizon issued device is governed by the following regulations and Horizon policy: - a.
-Horizon Acceptable Use Agreement for Technology - b.
+Horizon Acceptable Use Agreement for Technology (policy 5.23) - b.
 Horizon Student Code of Conduct